limesarelife/SIADS_699_CAPSTONE/README.md

 ## Objective

 Our ultimate objective for our capstone project was to develop a full-stack web app that includes an information retrieval with ranking for breaking ties that is capable of suggesting Animal Crossing Villager that best matches the user's preferences, based on the options selected in the drop-down quiz and similarity rating.
 Our Minimum Viable Product (MVP), consists of utilizing several Python libraries, including Pandas, Numpy, and Sklearn for implementing cosine similarity and using Django for front end-to-back end web development; connecting the website with the information retrieval systems to ingest and utilize the user's quiz responses.
 For web design, we used HTML and CSS, and created an Animal Crossing New Horizons aesthetic.
 From the frontend to backend we are storing the user responses to the second quiz (after the villager options are presented to the user) in a Postgres database table in order to see which information retrieval system is preferred.
 In order to manage DNS and hosting, we utilized various AWS products/services such as AWS Route 53 for DNS, and deployment via AWS Elastic Beanstalk which provides and spins up EC2 instances and load balancers in order to run our app which connects to a AWS Postgres RDS to store the second quiz responses.
-We really enjoy the platform as a service model for small projects such as our given that AWS Elastic Beanstalk handles and scales easily.
+We really enjoy the platform as a service model for small projects, such as ours, given that AWS Elastic Beanstalk handles and scales easily.
 Ultimately our goal was to apply the skills we learned in our Cloud Computing, Recommender Systems and Machine Learning Pipelines classes to achieve our objective of a fully deployed, end-to-end web application, inclusive of the information retrieval system, on AWS.

 ## Framework